18F/hub/pages/docsprint/onboarding.md

 ## tl;dr

-A lot of new people are starting at 18F on April 6th.
-Do these things to get ready for them:
+A lot of new people are getting ready to start at 18F.
+Do these things to prepare for them:

 1. **Every project**: [update project READMEs](#repo).
 2. Update the [18F Onboarding Guide](https://hub.18f.us/private/18f-site/onboarding/).
 3. Update our [18F Guides](http://18f.github.io/guides/).

 This cohort will test our documentation as they onboard.

-On April 17th, we sprint and implement their suggestions for improvement.
-Getting our docs right is a key part of scaling 18F's onboarding process.
+[April 17th](#sprint): we sprint and improve our onboarding docs to prepare for the next cohort.

 # Why?